tewarid/tewarid.github.io/_posts/2012/2012-07-26-some-other-things-i-have-learnt-about-programming.md

 tags: programming
 comments: true
 ---
+# Some other things I have learnt about programming

 Inspired by and adding to the [post](http://blog.jgc.org/2012/07/some-things-ive-learnt-about.html) by John Graham-Cumming on programming, I add a few of my own lessons learned.